Readers are leaders

 3 STEPS TO GET YOU READING FASTER: 👇

 We learn to read when we are children, but do we learn it in an efficient way?

-Wouldn’t it be amazing if we could read a 350 pages book in 60 minutes?
+Wouldn’t it be amazing if we could read a 350 pages book in just 60 minutes?
 I really think so.
-Books contain amazing lessons, knowledge and information that can safe ups a lot of time learning through trial and error.
+Books contain amazing lessons, knowledge and information that can save us a lot of time learning through trial and error.

 By reading books we can download years of experience in a short period of time.